jca41/sas-dev-tools-manager/README.md

 # How to use

-Simply run `sas-dev-tools-manager` on the parent folder when the packages live.
+Simply run `sas-dev-tools-manager` on the parent folder where the packages live.